GregIzzo/udacity_nanoand_bakeit/README.md

 This is a project for the Udacity - Android Advanced Nanodegree.
 "Bake It" Recipe app

 # Project Overview
-This video-recipe app will allow a user to select a recipe and see video-guided steps for how to complete it.
-The app also includes a desktop-widget which will display a list of ingredients from the active recipe.
+This video-recipe app will allow a user to select a recipe to see the video-guided steps to make it.
+The app also includes a  homescreen-widget to display a convenient list of ingredients from the active recipe.

 Key project elements are:
   * Recipe data (JSON) is read from an online source